Print this Page

 Property is a key area of the Board’s role and responsibilities, and the ways in which the requirements of integrated schools differ from those of state schools are:

-- legislative and regulatory requirements for ownership and property standards as laid down in Part 33 of the Education Act and the school’s Integration Agreement
+- legislative and regulatory requirements for ownership and property standards as laid down in Schedule 6 of the Education and Training Act and the school’s Integration Agreement

 - the maintenance of buildings and grounds – funding minor and major maintenance